jspecify/jspecify/docs/spec.md

 property to hold "in all worlds," and the other requires it to hold only "in some world."

-Tool authors may wish to implement either or both versions of the rules.
+Tool authors may choose to implement neither, either, or both versions of the rules.

 > Our goal is to allow tools and their users to choose their desired level of
 > strictness in the presence of `UNSPECIFIED`.
 The basic idea is that, every
 > time a tool encounters a type component with the nullness operator
-> `UNSPECIFIED`, it forks off 2 "worlds": 1 in which the operator is
+> `UNSPECIFIED`, it has the option to fork off 2 "worlds": 1 in which the
-> `UNION_NULL` and 1 in which it is `NO_CHANGE`.
+> operator is `UNION_NULL` and 1 in which it is `NO_CHANGE`.
 >
-> Since we lack a nullness specification for the type, we assume that either of
+> In more detail: When tools lack a nullness specification for a type, they may
-> the resulting worlds may be the "correct" specification.
-The all-worlds
+> choose to assume that either of the resulting worlds may be the "correct"
-> version of a rule, by requiring types to be compatible in all possible worlds,
+> specification.
+The all-worlds version of a rule, by requiring types to be
-> holds that types are incompatible unless it has enough information to prove
+> compatible in all possible worlds, holds that types are incompatible unless it
-> they are compatible.
-The some-world version, by requiring types to be
+> has enough information to prove they are compatible.
+The some-world version,
-> compatible only in _some_ world, holds that types are compatible unless it has
+> by requiring types to be compatible only in _some_ world, holds that types are
-> enough information to prove they are incompatible.
-(By behaving
+> compatible unless it has enough information to prove they are incompatible.
-> "optimistically," the some-world checking behaves much like Kotlin's checking
+> (By behaving "optimistically," the some-world checking behaves much like
-> of "platform types.")
+> Kotlin's checking of "platform types.")
 >
-> Thus, strict tools may want to implement the all-worlds version of rules, and
+> Thus, a strict tool might choose to implement the all-worlds version of rules,
-> lenient tools may wish to implement the some-world version.
-Or a tool might
+> and a lenient tool might choose to implement the some-world version.
+Yet
-> implement both and let users select which rules to apply.
+> another tool might implement both and let users select which rules to apply.
 >
-> Yet another possibility is for a tool to implement both versions and to use
+> Still another possibility is for a tool to implement both versions and to use
 > that to distinguish between "errors" and "warnings."
 Such a tool might run
 > each check first in the all-worlds version and then, if the check fails, run
 > it again in the some-world version.
 If the check fails in both cases, the tool